 How to ease a prolonged fast without breaking it?

-One thing that’s hard with fasting is the lack of chewing and palating food.
-To me, I never feel really hungry, I just crave for good, tasty, crunchy food.
+One thing that’s hard with fasting is the lack of chewing and tasting food.
+I never really feel hungry, I just crave for good, tasty, crunchy food.

 But that’s pretty restrictive, even for a week and it can get tiresome after no longer than two days.
 That’s why you could add some good stuff that should not break the fast.

 I already talked about it in some of my other posts, I even did a full resource on the best mug to buy for bulletproof coffee.
 In its most simple form, bulletproof coffee consists of coffee, with added healthy fat.
-Mostly MCT oil.
-The easiest way to get this is to buy simple coconut oil, it’ll do the trick.
+I personally use MCT oil and Ghee, which tastes great.

-If you’re curious, you can take a look at some of the ones I’ve selected in my resource on the supplements I recommend for fasting.
-Some people also add butter and spices (cinnamon, curcuma).
-Water fast is a no calorie fast, but when you’re eating no carb fat rich food your body won’t trigger an insulin response and it should not stop autophagy.
+If you’re curious, you can also take a look at some of the ones I’ve selected in my resource on the supplements I recommend for fasting.
+Some people also add butter or spices (cinnamon, Curcuma).

 Apple Cider Vinegar